JoodasCode/hopium-prayer-app/docs/backend_integration_plan.md

 ## Overview

 Based on our project plan and page plan review, all frontend pages and components are now complete.
-The next phase is backend integration to enable user authentication, data persistence, and real-time functionality.
-This document outlines our approach to implementing the backend using Supabase.
+The next phase is backend integration to enable user authentication, data persistence, real-time functionality, and the Lopi AI assistant.
+This document outlines our approach to implementing the backend using Supabase and integrating an LLM for the AI assistant.

 ## Frontend Status Confirmation